mwbowers/mwbowers.github.io/reference/datagate/data-gate-client/as400-program.md

 <br>

 ## Remarks
+## Thread Safety

+Any public static (Shared) members of this type are safe for multithreaded operations.
+Any instance members are not guaranteed to be thread safe.
 This class provides methods for setting up the program path, connection, and parameters, executing the program, and handling the program's output parameters.